tuckn/WshDotEnv/README.md

 ```

 I recommend this .wsf file encoding to be UTF-8 [BOM, CRLF].
-This allows the following functions to be used in _.\MyScript.js_.
+This allows the following functions to be used in _.\\MyScript.js_.

-### Together with other WshModeJs Apps
+### Together with another WshModeJs Apps

-If you want to use it together with other WshModeJs Apps, install as following
+If you want to use it together with another WshModeJs Apps, install as following

 ```console
 > git clone https://github.com/tuckn/WshModeJs.git ./WshModules/WshModeJs